-Although he was reluctant at first, the family enlisted the help of Louise, a Right at Home CareGiver.
+Bob’s family enlisted the help of Louise, a Right at Home Carer.
 Louise arrives early several mornings a week.
-She waits outside of the bathroom as Bob bathes, just in case.
-Then she helps him as he gets dressed by fastening buttons, putting his socks on and tying his shoe laces.
+She waits outside the bathroom as Bob bathes, just in case.
+Then she helps him get dressed by buttoning his shirt, putting his socks on and tying his shoe laces.
 Bob loves it when she combs his hair and shaves his stubble with his electric razor.
 He says it reminds him of going to the barber on the Army base.
 Each morning they run through a series of simple exercises given to Bob by the Community Physiotherapy Team, after Louise arranged a referral through Bob’s GP.
 She also arranged for the Occupational Therapy team to install some grab handles around the house and provide a tri-wheeled walking aid on loan.
 Before she leaves for the day, Louise always gets Bob’s mail and reads him the front page of the paper.
-After a couple of weeks Bob admitted to his son that he actually very much enjoyed her visits and felt more confident moving around his home.

 - Walking assistance

 - Helping get dressed